 13.7.
 Entire Agreement.
 This Agreement (including any Service Orders) constitutes the entire agreement and supersedes any other agreement of the Parties relating to its subject matter.
 No usage of trade or other regular practice or method of dealing between the Parties will be used to modify, interpret, supplement, or alter the terms of the Agreement.

 13.8.
 Amendments.
 Unless otherwise agreed by the Parties in writing, this Agreement may be updated from time to time by Argyle, by posting the amended Agreement to Argyle’s website.
-It is the Customer’s responsibility to check the website for updates to this Agreement.
-Any use of the Services after an update has been made and posted to the website shall be deemed Customer’s acceptance of the amended terms.
+It is the Client’s responsibility to check the website for updates to this Agreement.
+Any use of the Services after an update has been made and posted to the website shall be deemed Client’s acceptance of the amended terms.

 13.9.
 Relationship.
 The Parties are independent contractors of each other.
 Each Party is responsible for instructing and managing its employees and personnel.
 This Agreement does not create any agency, partnership, or joint venture relationship between the Parties.